viktornonov/blog-posts/from_ruby_to_c_through_value/from_ruby_to_c_through_value.md

 # From C to Ruby through VALUE

-When I test stuff in IRB, I always see this weird hex 'address like' value next to the class name
+When I test stuff in IRB, I always see this weird hex 'address like' value next to the class name:

 ```ruby
 2.4.0 :001 > class ViktorsIntellect; end